 Depression no doubt is one such anomaly that exposes the fragility of the mind.
 I say anomaly because in my view depression is abnormal, this state of the mind is inconsistent with what we call a “normal” state of the mind.
 Those who have experienced depression tell of their devastating consequences this illness has on their lives.
 The mind and body feel lethargic at all times, and those affected lose interest in daily activities; probably because their ability to carry out daily activities is severely diminished as a result of this dysfunction of the brain.

-The effects of depression are at times far reaching and they go far beyond the mental spheres and the psychosomatic symptoms become more apparent.
+The effects of depression are at times far-reaching and they go far beyond the mental spheres and the psychosomatic symptoms become more apparent.
 And depression in the most severe cases causes a “reproductive shutdown”, in the biological terms.
-Depression decreases an interest in life, sexuality, and in the continuity of life.
-Under the circumstances, the brain or the mind in time of depression makes a life changing decision.
+Depression decreases interest in life, sexuality, and the continuity of life.
+Under the circumstances, the brain or the mind in time of depression makes a life-changing decision.
 It subconsciously builds a protective shield around itself.

 We build the prison to protect ourselves from the outside world, and soon we begin to feel comfortable inside the prison.
 But, before we know it, we lose our ability to break free from the comfort zone that we had build around ourselves.
 We begin to feel trapped in the prison – yet safe.
 We feel isolated – yet somewhat secure.
 All the insecurity is outside the prison.
 Depression becomes our nemesis.